apility/cordova-plugin-estimotesdk/README.md

 pod setup
 ```

+Also remember to compile from the .xcworkspace file, and not the .xcodeproject file.
+Otherwise, Xcode won't be able to compile the dependencies (EstimoteSDK.framework) correctly.

 For Android, we use jcenter to pull the dependencies, this is already supported through Android Studio and Gradle.

 ## Setup